 Balance problems are dangerous.
 They increase your risk of falling and you can lose your balance at risky moments, such as while walking down stairs.
 Back To You Osteopractic Physical Therapy & Rehabilitation has extensive experience helping patients improve their balance and overcome dizziness with vestibular & concussion therapy.
-To learn if vestibular therapy can help you regain balance and move with confidence again, call the office in Canton, Royal Oak, or Grosse Pointe Woods, Michigan, or book an appointment online today.
+To learn if vestibular therapy can help you regain balance and move with confidence again, call the office in Canton, Royal Oak, or Grosse Pointe Woods, Michigan, or Port St. Lucie, FL, or book an appointment online today.

 Vestibular & concussion therapy uses exercises to improve your balance and diminish dizziness.
 Structures in your inner ear pick up information about your movement and body position.
 Your brain uses the information to tell muscles how to move so you keep your balance.